bartvanhoey/BlazorWasmJwtWebApiToDocker/README.md

 docker run -p 7248:80 imagename-wasm
 ```

-We can replace these statements with one statement. `docker compose up`
+We can replace all these statements with one statement. `docker compose up`
-To do this we first need to add a compose.yaml file in the root of the solution.
+To do this we first need to add a **compose.yaml** file in the root of the solution.

 ```bash
 # content of the compose.yaml file